 Factory reset button depression time period Indicator LED status Explanation 1 second A continuous red light When the factory reset button is released: A factory reset is executed.
 The main camera application is restarted.
 The indicator LED status resumes the status it had before the button was depressed.
 4 seconds A flashing red light When the factory reset button is released: A factory reset is executed.
 The main camera application is restarted.
 The camera's IP settings are reset to the factory defaults (DHCP assigned).
 The indicator LED status resumes the status it had before the button was depressed.
 10 seconds A rapidly flashing red light When the factory reset button is released: A factory reset is executed.
 The camera's IP settings are reset to the factory defaults (DHCP assigned).
 All added users are deleted.
 All passwords are deleted.
 The camera is restarted.

-17.2 Power/error indicator LED and power modes
+18.2 Power/error indicator LED and power modes

-Indicator LED status Explanation

-Flashing blue light Normal operation.
+Indicator LED status Explanation A flashing blue light.
+Normal operation.

-Steady pink light Camera is booting up.

-Steady red light Camera malfunction.